dk14/wolfram-mega/README.md

 npm run it # should finish with OK!
 ```

-Protocol is specifications are in `src/protocol.ts` and `wolfram-mega-spec.yaml`.
+Protocol and specifications are in `src/protocol.ts` and `wolfram-mega-spec.yaml`.
 Protocol reference implementation is in `src/node.ts`.